-- a) Free room & board based on single room accommodations for each employee. - b) Single room accommodation plus daily meal allowance based on seven days per week (excluding periodic leave) at \$62.50 per calendar day.
-Effective May 1, 2014 the meal allowance will increase to \$63.50 and to \$64.50 on May 1, 2015.
-The meal allowance will be paid on the employee's regular pay day. - c) Living-out Allowance (LOA) on the basis of seven (7) days per week (excluding any periodic leaves) at \$125.00 per calendar day paid on the employee's regular pay day.
+- a) Free room & board based on single room accommodations for each employee. - b) Effective the date of ratification, single room accommodation plus daily meal allowance based on seven days per week (excluding periodic leave) at \$65.00 per calendar day.

+Effective May 1, 2017 the meal allowance will increase to \$66.00.

+Effective May 1, 2018 the meal allowance will increase to \$67.00.

+The meal allowance will be paid on the employee's regular pay day.

+c) Effective the date of ratification, Living-out Allowance (LOA) on the basis of seven (7) days per week (excluding any periodic leaves) at \$130.00 per calendar day paid on the employee's regular pay day.

+Effective May 1, 2018 the LOA will increase to \$135.00.

+d) The payments will be made on the employee's next regular pay date (the same date as the day of travel will be paid).